Ashik72/CSE311-University-Information-System/README.md

 ** Run composer install OR replace files of vendor folder using vendor.zip

-** Make sure you are running this script inside a top level domain or use a virtual host.
+** Run this script inside a top level domain or use a virtual host.

 1. Make sure your php got mod_rewrite enabled.
 You can check this easily from phpinfo().
 [Note - not tested with nginx yet!]